danbrianwhite/simplysocial-frontend/README.md

 # simplysocial-frontend

-To Setup:
+Directions to setup and run the project are as follows:

-install node.js and NPM if you don't have them
+1. Install node.js and NPM if not already installed.

+2. Once installed, enter the commands listed below in a command line window:

 	npm install
 	npm install -g bower